nocalhost/nocalhost.github.io/docs/config/configure-en.md

 # take effect immediately.
 (Dev modification will take effect the next time you enter the DevMode)
 #
 ```

 <br/>

 *****

 ## Features of local, Configmap and Annotations configuration

 <br/>

 ### Granularity and priority of configuration

 Nocalhost supports hybrid configurations, for example, if there are ten workloads, three of them can be local, three are Configmap, three are Annotations, and the last one is zero-configuration.

-:::info If a workload is configured with multiple methods, the priority is as follows:
+:::info If a workload is configured with multiple ways, the priority is as follows:

 Local > Annotations > Configmap > in DevConfig